How to Install Zabbix with Apache on Ubuntu 24.04

 sudo apt install postgresql postgresql-contrib

-After the installation, run the command below to enable PostgreSQL services to start up automatically and check the PostgreSQL service status.
+After installation, enable PostgreSQL services to start automatically and check their status with the command below.

 sudo systemctl is-enabled postgresql